 It’s no secret that your muscles reap the benefits of exercising, but it’s not just about gaining bodybuilder biceps.
 A growing body of evidence has shown that different forms of exercise may benefit your penis too.
-We’ve rounded up 3 types of exercises which could help combat your PE.
+We’ve rounded up 3 types of exercises that could help combat your PE.

 1. Kegel exercises for premature ejaculation